What is skin cancer?

 Melanoma skin cancer is treated surgically most of the time, however, treatment depends on the circumstances of your diagnosis.
 Early detection and treatment can successfully treat melanoma.
 Advanced melanoma treatment aims to slow down the spread of the cancer and improve the symptoms.
 Melanoma can return once treated, so regular check-ups are essential.

-The 3 most common types of skin cancer
+Basal cell carcinoma: the most common skin cancer

 Experts in Skin cancer